Mike Skinner (racing driver): 2002–2017

 In 2005, Skinner again drove the No. 5 Toyota Tundra for Bill Davis Racing.
 He collected seven poles and two Truck Series wins and finished fifth in points.
-He also ran a part-time Nextel Cup schedule, first announcing six races for Davis in the 23 car with sponsorship from Argent Mortgage, Bad Boy Mowers, and The History Channel, he qualified in five of the six races, as the other race he failed to qualify due to rain and being too low in Owner-Points.
-Skinner also raced in four races for R&J Motorsports in the 37 car for four races, with a best finish of 37th after some horrendous luck.
-He also attempted the 00 Aaron's Dream Machine for Michael Waltrip again but was collected in the Big One on Lap 19.
+He also ran a part-time Nextel Cup schedule, first announcing six races for Davis in the No. 23 car with sponsorship from Argent Mortgage, Bad Boy Mowers, and The History Channel, he qualified in five of the six races, as the other race he failed to qualify due to rain and being too low in Owner-Points.
+Skinner also raced in four races for R&J Motorsports in the No. 37 car for four races, with a best finish of 37th after some horrendous luck.
+He also attempted the 00 Aaron's Dream Machine for Michael Waltrip again but was collected in the Big One on lap nineteen.
 In 2006, Skinner again drove for Bill Davis Racing in the Truck Series.
 He collected eight poles and won one race while finishing 10th in points.
-He also ran four cup races and nine Busch series races during the year.
-He also failed to qualify for 10 races that year as well.
+He also ran four Cup races and nine Busch series races during the year.
+He also failed to qualify for ten races that year as well.

 In 2007, Skinner finished second in the Craftsman Truck series point standings while driving the No. 5 Toyota Tundra for Bill Davis Racing.
 Skinner had a dominating year, as he won twelve poles and five races.
 He went into the last race of the season with a 29 point lead over Ron Hornaday Jr before having multiple tire issues and finishing in 35th place, losing the championship to Hornaday by 54 points.

 In 2008, Skinner collected four poles and won one race while finishing sixth in Truck Series points.
-He also ran in 11 Sprint Cup races for Toyota with one race for Bill Davis Racing, three races for Michael Waltrip Racing, and seven races for Team Red Bull.
+He also ran in eleven Sprint Cup races for Toyota with one race for Bill Davis Racing, three races for Michael Waltrip Racing, and seven races for Team Red Bull.
 In 2009, Skinner was under contract to drive for Bill Davis Racing in the Truck Series, but the team was sold and ceased operations.
 On January 29, it was announced that Skinner would drive one of two trucks that Randy Moss Motorsports would field, the No. 5 Exide Batteries-sponsored Tundra.
 Skinner won three races and three poles and finished third in points.
 Skinner drove in five Cup Series races in 2009, three races in Tommy Baldwin Racing's No. 36 car that year and one race in the No. 70 Chevrolet Impala SS for TRG Motorsports.